 The response of a PTA to the plane wave is described by the antenna pattern function~\citep{RomanoCornish2017}

 where $\hat{u}$ is the unit vector pointing from the SSB to the pulsar.
-This function describes a pulsar's geometrical sensitivity to the CGW source \citep{TaylorHuerta2016}.
+This function describes the pulsar's geometrical sensitivity to the CGW source \citep{TaylorHuerta2016}.
 Pulsar timing delays $\delta t$ are then expressed as

 where we implied that $\delta t_{+,\times}$ is the time integral of $h_{+,\times}$, and $\delta t'_{+,\times}$ is the difference between the delay experienced at the SSB (Earth) and the signal induced at the pulsar.
 This difference is